Master Keyword List

 There are eight preset Keyword Value Tasks.
 You'll have access to them after you reach the 30-page milestone, update the reports in Search Engine HQ, and run the SEHQ Brainstorm.

-The SEHQ Brainstorm adds all the keywords people used at Bing and Yahoo! to visit your site, and will add three new columns and these eight tasks to your MKL.
+The SEHQ Brainstorm adds all the keywords people used at Bing and Yahoo! search to visit your site, and will add three new columns and these eight tasks to your MKL.

 Five of the tasks will help you generate more traffic to your site.
 The other three will help you earn more money from the pages using those keywords.